 Functional Changes in this Update

-- You can now choose wether or not receiving an inventory item on an RMA will adjust the quantity of the matching sales order item.
+You can now choose whether or not receiving an inventory item on an RMA will adjust the quantity of the matching sales order item.
 You can adjust this behavior in Sales Order Settings.

-- You can now choose wether or not deleting a sold inventory item will adjust the quantity of the matching sales order item.
+You can now choose whether or not deleting a sold inventory item will adjust the quantity of the matching sales order item.
 You can adjust this behavior in Sales Order Settings.